Exploiting anticommutation in Hamiltonian simulation: Anti-commutative cancellation

 In practice, it is generally hard to directly estimate $\alpha^{(m)}$ for a general Hamiltonian.
 Nevertheless, we can repetitively apply a low order cancellation to serve as an upper bound for higher order cancellations,

 Here we take a second order cancellation as an example to show the cancellation procedure.
-We first focus on the positions $(1,2)$ in a sequence of $H_l$, and cancel out all the anti-commutative pairs
+We first focus on the positions $(1,2)$ in a sequence of $H_l$, and cancel out all the anti-commutative pairs on positions $(1,2)$,

 Then all the rest sequences satisfy

 where $Comm=\{(i,j)|[H_i,H_j]=0\}$ denotes the set of commutative pairs and $|Comm|$ denotes the number of elements in this set.
 We then repetitively cancel out the anti-commutative pairs on the positions $(3,4),\dots,(2P-1,2P)$ one by one, where $P=\lfloor\frac{m}{2}\rfloor$.
 At last, the remaining terms satisfy that